DormanLab/AmpliCI/daumi.md

 		cat ../test/sim2.fa | seqkit subseq -r 10:250 | seqkit rmdup -s | seqkit seq -w 0 > ../test/sim2.trim.fa
 		```

 1. Estimate deduplicated abundance of each haplotype.
-We describe how to select parameter rho in the following section.
+We describe how to [select parameter rho](#parameter) in the following section.

 	```sh
 	./run_AmpliCI daumi --fastq FILENAME.fq --umifile FILENAME.umi.fa --haplotype FILENAME.trim.fa --profile FILENAME.trim.err --rho RHO -umilen UMI_LENGTH --outfile FILENAME
 	```

-	The input of this command are the FASTQ file `FILENAME.fq` with UMI and sampled read from [preparing data](#input), the candidate UMI file `FILENAME.umi.fa` from Step 1, the error profile `FILENAME.trim.err` and candidate haplotype file `FILENAME.trim.fa` from Step 2, and the choice of rho (see [Choosing Rho](#parameter)).
+	The input of this command is the FASTQ file `FILENAME.fq` with UMI and sampled read from [preparing data](#input), the candidate UMI file `FILENAME.umi.fa` from Step 1, the error profile `FILENAME.trim.err` and candidate haplotype file `FILENAME.trim.fa` from Step 2, and the choice of rho (see [Choosing Rho](#parameter)).
-	The output of this command si described in (Output Files)[#output]
+	The output of this command is described in [Output Files](#output).

 	An example: